 When Mineral Point learned that the “County Seat Question” was settled in their favor, they literally brought out the big guns.
 The Mineral Point Tribune reported “Mr. T. J. Otis arrived here about three o’clock this morning, and in a few minutes the whole city was aroused by the firing of cannon, ringing bells, etc. About seven o’clock, “young America” formed a procession and with tin-trumpet band marched through the different streets…making the air ring with their huzzas.
 Our City Cannons not being large enough to shout forth victory in a manner loud enough to suit our citizens, a messenger was dispatched on the morning train to Warren, to procure a large 12-pounder…A delegation of our citizens have gone out in the direction of Dodgeville this afternoon, with the “Big Guns for the purpose of giving our neighbors at the would-be County Seat a salute.”

-On April 2, 1861,the question was again put t the voters aand this time the vote was decided in favor of Dodgville by a margin of 162 votes.
-The residents of Dodgeville received the news with profuse joy, a procession of fire-works, and other demonstrations of delight.”
+On April 2, 1861,the question was again put to the voters and this time the vote was decided in favor of Dodgeville by a margin of 162 votes.
+The residents of Dodgeville received the news with profuse joy, a procession of fireworks, and other demonstrations of delight.”
 Sesquicentennial Story: The Iowa County Courthouse, p.11-12.

 “The Building Committee met on Friday, January 21st and of the plans offered, the one drawn by Ernest Wiesen, Esq., of Mineral Point was adopted by the Commissioners.
 The second choice was a plan by C.L.G.
 Blessing.